Table of Contents

 The status LED is located on the bottom of the printer’s top cover, right next to the surveillance camera.
 There are several light modes based on its current state.

-- White light (Idle) – The printer is idle and ready for commands
+- White light – The printer is idle and ready for commands

-- Yellow light (Busy) – The printer is performing updates, etc, such as firmware updates
+- Yellow light (Busy) – The printer is performing service tasks such as firmware updates

 - Blue light (Printing) – All operations related to printing and printing itself are performed